orbeon/orbeon-forms-doc/Form-Builder-~-Publishing.md

 - [[PDF Production|Form Builder ~ PDF Production]]
     - [[PDF Templates|Form Builder ~ PDF Production ~ PDF Templates]]

+## Introduction

+The notion of _publishing_ is central to Form Builder/Form Runner.

+* As a form author, you work on a form definition in a special space where the form can be modified, saved, and tested.
+* Once the form definition is ready, you _publish it_ to Form Runner.
+* After that moment:
+    * the form becomes available by form users for data entry
+    * Form Builder is no longer part of the equation

 ## See also

 - [Form versioning](http://blog.orbeon.com/2014/02/form-versioning.html) blog post